 How can you turn insights into action plans?

-Which free tools provide the most value?
+Which free tools provide the most value for competitor analysis?